marcuslim835/co-opeDown/README.md

 4-2 | 50
 5-2 | 60

-Stage X-3 | Chance of Blue Flask Spawning
+Levels for Stage 3 | Chance of Blue Flask Spawning
 ------------ | -------------
 1-3 | 0
 2-3 | 0.2